ayoubbenmbarek/ferry-platform-reservation/IMPLEMENTATION_COMPLETE.md

 todo: add cancellation policy, check screenshot for no refundable, no changes..for basic, add fee for cancellation garantee
+todo: add Pre-departure reminder emails:done todo:add sentry for mobile

+todo search this route hsould go to that specific route, but i see the saved on home page search route instead

+todo:saved on frontend dont work when want to remove it

+todo:and add day when send notification to be more clear is better
+todo add saved routes to frontend

+todo:subscribe and get updates about price for your summer trip when launching, to user to follow prices

+todo: add clear message to encourage people to save () ex save and get alerted for price alert ...

-todo: add Pre-departure reminder emails:done todo:add sentry for mobile todo:do we use it Code scanning: CodeQL Action v2 is now retired
+todo:do we use it Code scanning: CodeQL Action v2 is now retired
 todo: why this is blank page http://localhost:8010/docs todo:in search page that shows ferries price shown per adult, try to show all prices for all passenger in search page take in consideration passenger type and may put total in frontend and mobile:done